Sicilian Ceramics Intertwined with Traditions of Tonnarotti and Carretto Siciliano

 Porcelains and crystal ware were imported by European countries.
 Sicily had great relations with England, Austria and France.
 Their Kings and aristocracies used to spending winters on the Italian island since the 1700s, to profit of the mild climate.
 The Royals of Holland, the German Kaiser, Zar Nicholas I and the Emperor Joseph of Austria, came various times and that brought to a growth of the relations.
 Sicily exported the ‘petrol’ used in those times in all Europe, sulfur.
 Moreover, it exported fine wine, Marsala.
 These relations were born thanks to all the journeys that Luigi Altieri did.
 Every two year he used to go to the Universal Exhibition, such as the one in Paris in 1900 and in Sevilla.

-Maison Altieri established itself among the pre-eminent Italian companies for the sale of majolica and ceramics.
+Maison Altieri established itself among the pre-eminent Italian companies for the sale of Sicilian ceramics and majolica.
 It was one of the most important shops in the province and among one of the most famous in the Kingdom of Two Sicilies.

 Kingdom of Two Sicilies & Birth of Bourgeoisie